roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 I think I have traced the 'lockup' issue to a 'noisy' 5V supply voltage at the CC2531 probably due to a poor quality USB extension cable.
 I am guessing that the power wires are quite thin causing issues on the CC2531 when the coordinator is transmitting.
 In order to test this theory, I have soldered a 1000uF/10V capacitor directly across the power rails at the USB connector.
 (See picture)

-To date I have seen 15 days of continuous Zigbee network uptime without a single 'lockup'.
+To date I have seen 15 days of continuous Zigbee network uptime without experiencing a single 'lockup'.
+(My Zigbee network availability is being monitored using a Domoticz 'watchdog' device that pings me a pushover message whenever the network appears to be down).